bevsxyz/parallel-woamm/proposal/woa_proposal.md

 1. Loop through each component OA after syncing the local array to the shared array.
 Two iterations could probably give us results similar to the sequential algorithm.
 2. Run multiple blocks and take the best solution (an even better option would be to add this as an extra warp in the original kernel).

+I prefer the second option to the first.